-It’s told from a kid’s point-of view.
-A boy who’s put away his toys but hasn't yet discovered girls.
+It’s told from a kid’s point-of-view.
+One who’s put away his toys but hasn’t yet discovered girls.
 His parents died a few months earlier in a car crash.
 Now, he follows his older brother everywhere.
 In the process, he uncovers some strange goings-on involving the local mortician, played by Angus Scrimm.

 I love how writer-director Don Coscarelli avoids traditional plot tropes.
 When no one believes him, the kid breaks into the mortuary.
 After evading a lethal flying ball, he escapes with a gruesome piece of evidence.
 The next morning, he shows his older brother, who takes a single look and says, “Okay, I believe you.”
 A lesser film would see the boy lose the evidence during his escape, or have the older brother dismiss it with some awkward rationalization.

-I won’t reveal any more of the plot, as much of the film's joy comes from the unexpected directions it takes.
+I won’t reveal any more of the plot, as much of the film’s joy comes from the unexpected directions it takes.
 It plays like a surreal nightmare.
 Scenes feel disjointed.
 We often sense we’re missing something.
-These seeming plot holes only add to the film’s unrelenting sense of unease.
+These gaps only add to the film’s unrelenting sense of unease.

 But about that ball.
 Those with squeamish stomachs may find it rough.
 As a special effect, it’s a collision of imagination, exploitation, and blood.
 Lots of blood.

 That ball pushed my younger self over the edge.
-I had nightmares for weeks.
+Nightmares plagued me for weeks.
 So much of the film, from the stark white mortuary interiors to Scrimm himself, looks unsettling.
-It sounds unsettling too, with an ominous, disconcerting score that adds to the film's impact.
+It sounds unsettling too, with an ominous, disconcerting score that adds to the film’s impact.

-Watching it now, Phantasm plays like a remake of the film I saw as a child.
-Scenes tug at memories of a more brutal experience.
+Watching it now, scenes tug at memories of a more brutal experience.
 One that carved itself into my malleable psyche and sewed the seeds of my predilection for nihilistic, nightmarish horror.
-Phantasm may not be perfect, but it made an impression.